Updated: January 2023

-Green village bamboo house is not a collection of individual houses, but a living community of globally connected individuals who care about nature.
-All the houses and villas are made of bamboo purposefully built towards a sustainable future.
-These aren’t just innovative hotels, they are a part of a community of like-minded individuals who are seeking a more sustainable and authentic way of living, a comfortable alternative to the stresses of modern society.
+Green village bamboo house is not a collection of individual houses but a living community of globally connected individuals who care about nature.
+All the houses and villas are made of bamboo, purposefully built towards a sustainable future.
+These aren’t just innovative hotels; they are a part of a community of like-minded individuals seeking a more sustainable and authentic way of living, a comfortable alternative to the stresses of modern society.

 As a part of the AccorHotel group, JO&JOE introduce a fresh take on the ‘Open House’ living space.
-With new world, off-beat design coupled with their digital ecosystem, this growing hotel chain is disrupting the private rental space (think AirBnb) with social experience of hostels but with the security and comfort of hotels.
+With a new world, off-beat design coupled with their digital ecosystem, this growing hotel chain is disrupting the private rental space (think Airbnb) with the social experience of hostels but with the security and comfort of hotels.
 These innovative hotels include a new geo-social app, where anything you’d need to pay for is contactless.
-JO&JOE offer affordable pricing and includes social spaces, laundry facilities, and shared kitchens.
+JO&JOE offers affordable pricing and includes social spaces, laundry facilities, and shared kitchens.

 CityHub takes the hostel X hotel concept and upgrades it with the forefront in hospitality technology.
-Think: a capsule hotel, a hostel budget, and tech heaven.
+Think of a capsule hotel, a hostel budget, and tech heaven.
 Guests gain access to their futuristic capsule-like rooms with an electronic wristband.
 Everything from the wifi, audio-streaming services and mood lighting are controlled from an app.
-They were even rewarded the Best Innovation in Hotel Concept at the Worldwide Hospitality Awards in 2016!
+They have even been rewarded the Best Innovation in Hotel Concept at the Worldwide Hospitality Awards in 2016!

 We can’t talk about innovative hotels without talking about HotelZetta, appropriately situated in San Francisco, home to Silicon Valley, the global center for high technology and innovation.
 Hotel Zetta is a millennial’s playground.
-Equipped with games console-filled playroom, antique telephone booth that also doubles as a social media work space where you can Tweet, Snapchat or blog, and a museum dedicated to retro technology like retro games cartridges, computer chips and old mobile phones.
-The biggest crowd please?
-Their VR room in the lobby.
+Equipped with games console-filled playrooms, an antique telephone booth that also doubles as a social media workspace where you can Tweet, Snapchat or blog, and a museum dedicated to retro technology like retro games cartridges, computer chips and old mobile phones.
+The biggest crowd, please?
+Their VR room is in the lobby.